HueyPark/Slides/Code/public/slides/redis.md

 3) "B"
 ```

 Note that LRANGE takes two indexws, the first element of the range to return.
-Both the indexes can be negative, telling Redis to start counting from the end: so - 1 is the last element, -2 is the penultimate element of the list, an so forth.
+Both the indexes can be negative, telling Redis to start counting from the end: so - 1 is the last element, -2 is the penultimate element of the list, an so forth

-As you can see RPUSH appended the elements on the right of the list, while the final LPUSH appended the element on the left.
+---

-Both commands are variadic commands, meaning that you are free to push multiple elements into a list in a single call:
+#### Redis List Tutorial (2/3)

 ```
 > RPUSH mylist 1 2 3 4 5 "foo bar"